ericgundrum/squidhall/docs/tutorial-content-module-files.md

 	}

-## Full Example Content Module File
+## Full Example Content Module Files

-This is a full example of a content file with more resources and a number of object placements.
-This example would actually work with the SquidSpace tools and the Squid Hall runtime.
+Below are three full example of content files with more resources and a number of placements.
+These examples would actually work with the SquidSpace tools and the Squid Hall runtime.

+### example_aw.content.module.json:

 	{
 		"doc": "Example Asset Pipeline module.
-The 'module-name' needs to be unique among all module files.", "module-name": "pipelineEx",
+The 'module-name' needs to be unique among all module files.", "module-name": "pipelineexample_aw",
 		"config": {
-			"doc": "Using defaults from world.module.json, except we override the 'texture-dir'.", "texture-dir": "textures/content/"
+			"doc": "Using defaults from world.module.json, except we override the 'generate-dir', the 'texture-dir' and specify 'autoload'.", "generate-dir": "libs/modules/content/",
+			"texture-dir": "textures/content/",
+			"autoload": true
 		},
 		"resources": {
 			"textures": [